bebomamo/Power_Outage/README.md

 # Background

 Your parents are out of town and they've left you home alone.
-Now the power's out and there are some strange sounds coming from outside!
+Now the power is out and there are some strange sounds coming from outside!
 Can you survive the week without your parents?

 # How to Play